 CM uses a project style structure to effectively establish boundaries and data segregation.
 Projects can be further grouped into project groups so that you can report on a segment of projects at once.

-The overarching system configuration is referred to as framework.
+The overarching system configuration is referred to as your system structure, or framework.
 These are specific groupings, types and categories (called classifications) around which data is captured, such as Stakeholder Groups, Issues and Event Types.

 The framework is tailored to suit an organisation’s requirements and reporting outputs, and is also completely configurable.